codingnirvana/lambda-architecture-pres/index.md

 	- ...
 Optimization (for > 200 nodes)
 	- ...
 Re-joining Unreachable Members

+## Problem

+## Map Reduce to Rescue

+## First Attempt

+- ...
+Plain vanilla map reduce

+## Second Attempt

+- ...
+Pig UDF Scripts

+## Scalding

+- ...
+What is Scalding?
+- ...
+Why Scala for Map/Reduce?
+- ...
+How is it used at Indix?

+## Example Scalding Job (Word Count)

+## Scalding Model

+- ...
+Built on top of Cascading
+- ...
+Source and Sinks
+	- ...
+Read and write data
+	- ...
+From HDFS, DBs, Memcache etc.
+- ...
+Pipes represents the flows of data in the job

+## Example Again

+## Why Scala?

+- ...
+Features to implement a DSL
+- ...
+Map/Reduce is within the functional paradigm
+- ...
+Collection api covers all use cases
+	- ...
+API is very Scala like

 ## Resources

 - [Akka Documentation](http://akka.io/docs)
 - [LetItCrash Blog](http://www.letitcrash.com)